NIEProjects/dbmsproject/report.md

 Another challenge in this stage is gaining descent performance and efficiency.
 The code has to be developed in such a way that the system produces expected results in the shortest possible time.

-The stages in implementation are as below:
+Ten stages [0-9] are illustrated below:

-Stage 1:	Connecting to the database
+Stage 0:	Connecting to the database

 Python program is used to connect to the sqlite3 database.